Crane Operators operate a variety of machines to lift and move materials, equipment or products, safely and efficiently.

 Although no formal entry qualifications are required to become a Crane Operator, it is generally recommended to achieve four GCSEs, including maths and English, at grade C or above, or their equivalents, such as the Welsh Baccalaureate or Scottish Nationals.

 While experience as a Crane Operator may not always be necessary, many employers will value construction site work experience in prospective employees.

 On-the-job training, including working under the supervision of an experienced Crane Operator, is a common route to becoming a proficient Crane Operator.
 This allows for the development of the specific skills and qualifications required for the role.
-Some machines are more complex than others and the time spent training will vary according to the type of machine.

 Similarly, applying for a Crane Operation apprenticeship offers an alternative entry route into the profession.
 A combination of classroom-based theory and practical training will result in the attainment of a relevant NVQ/SVQ Diploma in Plant Operations and the Construction Plant Competence Scheme (CPCS) Operator card.

 Do you feel more inspired about working in construction?